-- Paying less than you owe: Of course, the major advantage, particularly with debt settlement, is that you will pay a smaller amount than you owe.
+- Paying less than you owe: Of course, the major advantage, particularly with debt settlement, is that you will pay a less than the total amount than you owe.

-- Lessening the burden: Credit card debt forgiveness will lighten the load of your debt.
+- Lessening the burden: Credit card debt forgiveness will lighten your debt load.
 This is not only a psychological benefit but can improve your financial situation, including potentially your credit score and debt-to-income ratio.

 Cons of credit card debt forgiveness